-As noted above, the framework of the STIP was changed in 2018 and has been maintained in 2019, 2020 and 2021.
-The 2021 STIP had two (2) measurements of achievement, Financial and Non-Financial.
+As noted above, the framework of the STIP was changed in 2018 and has been maintained in subsequent years.
+The 2022 STIP had two (2) measurements of achievement, Financial and Non-Financial.
 The metrics of the Financial measurement, weighted at 75%, was based on Adjusted EBITDA less Capex (as defined above).
 The metrics of the Non-Financial measurement, weighted at 25%, was based on discretionary metrics to be assessed by the Board.
 Considering the complexities of such a turnaround, the Board determined that achievement would be assessed at its discretion along the scale of: Poor (0 payout), Good (payout at 100%) or Excellent (200%).